leinonen/go-lisp/README.md

 ### Environment Inspection
 - `(env)` - Show all variables and functions in the current environment
 - `(modules)` - Show all loaded modules and their exported symbols
+- `(builtins)` - Show all available built-in functions and special forms

 ### Advanced Function Features
 - **First-class functions**: Functions can be stored in variables, passed as arguments, and returned from other functions